 NOISE

 Please be kind to your neighbours in this regard.
 The Town of Cut Knife does have a bylaw by which noise is regulated.
-Under this bylaw * quiet time is in effect from 11pm – 7am *.
+Under the Town of Cut Knife Section 4 of 134-2001 Noise Bylaw states that * quiet time is in effect from 11:00 PM – 7:00 AM *.

-Another provision of this bylaw is that diesel engines shall not be permitted to idle more than 30 minutes in a residential district.
+Another provision of this bylaw is that diesel engines shall not be permitted to idle more than thirty (30) minutes in a residential district.

 PETS